Student engagement

 • Sustainable volunteering opportunities on-campus and in the community are available for students on the Students' Union's dedicated volunteering platform.

-• Students are encouraged to feedback on sustainable progression at the University through termly Sustainability Forums, and are invited to share their ideas for sustainable development in yearly Hackathons
+• Students are encouraged to feedback on sustainable progression at the University through termly sustainability assemblies, and are invited to share their ideas for sustainable development in yearly Hackathons

 • Two community gardens on our Stag Hill and Manor Park campuses provide students with a space to grow their own food.
 They are also invited to support our beehives based at Stag Hill.
-Both initatives are run by the University's Garden Society, with support from the Horticulture & Landscape team.
+Both initiatives are run by the University's Garden Society and VetSoc, with support from the Horticulture & Landscape team and Chaplaincy.

 Grass field with solar panels